shivasankarka/mojoBLAS/README.md

 ## Motivation

-This project is just a try at implementing BLAS operations in hopes of using it as a backend for [NuMojo](https://github.com/Mojo-Numerics-and-Algorithms-group/NuMojo).
-Also, it's just fun to code these operations and get into the rabbit hole of optimizations.
-What I have so far are,
+This project started as an attempt to implement BLAS backend for math operations in [NuMojo](https://github.com/Mojo-Numerics-and-Algorithms-group/NuMojo).
+Then I thought why not try implementing the full BLAS in pure Mojo (We have all been there 😉).
+It's just fun to dive into coding these operations and go down the rabbit hole of optimizations.
+Here's what I have so far:

 - **Level 1 BLAS Operations**: Complete implementation of all standard Level 1 BLAS routines.
 - **Generic Implementation**: Supports all DType in existing Level 1 BLAS routines.